syedyasirkamal/agileproject/README.md

 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/Sprint%20Review_Sprint%202.png)

 ### Continuous Integration System Is Running
-> We have a Continuous Integration system running as evidenced below:
+> We have a Continuous Integration system running.
+We have provided evidence that our CI system exists and behaves properly (refer to images and descriptions below).
 >
 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CI-CD2.jpg)
+>
 > We only work on the main/trunk/master together—there are no long-lived code branches as evidenced below:
 >
 > ![](https://github.com/syedyasirkamal/agileproject/blob/main/images/sprint2/CI-1.jpg)